 Internship opportunities have proven to be fruitful for both students and employers.
-Students gain new knowledge, work experience in their chosen field, and an opportunity to build their career skills and networks; while employers gain access to talented, hard-working and loyal workers – the majority of whom remain in Rhode Island after graduation.
-We require our interns to take an internship preparatory class for three academic credits.
-The course is designed to maximize their learning experience and their productivity while working for your organization.
-Topic areas include:
+Students gain new knowledge, work experience in their chosen field, and an opportunity to build their career skills and networks.
+Employers gain access to qualified and talented workers, an opportunity to enhance their recruiting effectiveness, and the chance to participate in educating students.

 What We Expect from the Employer

-- There is specific performance feedback to the intern from both mentors regarding his/her performance on a regular basis.
+- Specific performance feedback to the intern regarding his/her performance on a regular basis.

 - Regular communication with faculty supervisor or coordinator of internships at RIC.